 Lydia Layton

-The Life Summary of Lydia
+Brief Life History of Lydia

-When Lydia Layton was born on 8 August 1837, in Illinois, United States, her father, ALBERT Layton, was 32 and her mother, Catharine Wagoner, was 36.
+When Lydia Layton was born on 8 August 1837, in Illinois, United States, her father, Albert Layton, was 32 and her mother, Catharine Waggoner, was 36.
 She married Robert Sylvester Bledsoe on 29 January 1857, in Fulton, Illinois, United States.
-They were the parents of at least 4 sons and 4 daughters.
+They were the parents of at least 3 sons and 4 daughters.
 She lived in Orion Township, Fulton, Illinois, United States for about 10 years and Breeds, Fulton, Illinois, United States in 1880.
 She died on 11 October 1884, in Harper, Harper, Kansas, United States, at the age of 47, and was buried in Breeds Cemetery, Orion Township, Fulton, Illinois, United States.

 Photos and Memories (0)